 When it comes to riding mowers, Rear Engine Riding Mowers are the kings of comfort.

-They also tend to have an elongated steering wheel, which is not only easy to use, but also adds to the rider’s comfort.
-Some rear engine riding mowers even allow you to adjust the height of the steering wheel so it’s in the best position for you.
+They also have an elongated steering wheel, which is not only easy to use, but also adds to the rider’s comfort.
+Some rear engine riding mowers even allow you to adjust the height of the steering wheel, so it’s in the best position for you.